 Steam released from the turbine is condensed into water in a condenser using cooling water from the tower.
 Water accumulated at the bottom of the condenser is sent back to the boilers for further heating.

-The electricity generated by the project is transmitted either to the Balikesir provincial transformer station via an 85km-long transmission line, or to Karabiga station via a 70km-long transmission line.
+The electricity generated by the project is either transmitted through an 85km-long transmission line to the Balikesir provincial transformer station or to the Karabiga station through a 70km-long transmission line.

 Natural gas supply